Sushavan07/Demand-Forecasting-of-E-commerce-retailer-using-Google-Analytics-KPIs/README.md

 - **'Metrics'** for calculating evaluation metrics such as Mean Absolute Percentage Error (MAPE), Root Mean Squared Error (RMSE) etc.

 ###### Dataset
-The sales data of Product A is stored in the file ProductA.csv.
-The dataset contains the sales quantity of Product A. The data can be extracted from the Google Analytics dashboard of the corresponding E-Commerce website.
+The sales data for Product A is housed in the file named ProductA.csv.
+This dataset encompasses the quantity of Product A sales, sourced from the relevant E-Commerce website's Google Analytics dashboard.

 ###### Data Preprocessing
 - The dataset is split into training and testing sets with a ratio of 80:20.